CanDIG/canarie_rdm_2018/text/01_cover.md

 Education Network, and computational and local storage infrastructure at its participating sites.

-The CanDIG CHORD project will allow the technologies and services being built by CanDIG and its international partners to be made available to the Candian health research community more broadly.
+CHORD allows the technologies and services being built by CanDIG and its international partners to be made available to the Candian health research community more broadly.
-CHORD will build the software necessary to allowing researchers to publish their data with persistent identifiers and fine-grained control over data use; it will extend the genomic data support into the broader 'omics by enhancing RNA expression data support, supporting single-cell RNA data, and including external linking to related but non-genomic data resources such as for medical imaging.

-CHORD development will focus on four overall activities.
 In the data publishing activity, a key consideration is the wide variety of possible data sources that researchers will have;
 interoperability will require automated quality control and normalization of omics data upon upload, before ingestion into the system.
-The CanDIG project will accelerate its development of a scalable genomics data back-end which supports automated processing tasks when data is stored, and CHORD will develop automatically executed routines (&ldquo;lambdas&rdquo;) for quality control and normalization of reads and variants.
+The CanDIG project will accelerate its development of a scalable genomics data back-end which supports automated processing tasks when data is stored, and CHORD will develop routines for quality control and normalization of reads and variants.
 CHORD will also develop upload and download services, upload portal which will include clinical, phenotypic, and metadata